rymyf/DS-project-of-restaurants-cafes-in-Riyadh/README.md

-# Proposal (v1): Learn About restaurants and cafes in Riyadh
+# Proposal: Learn About restaurants and cafes in Riyadh
 ## Data Overview:
 By exploring this data, we can find out what are the good places to visit along with ratings, likes, tips and their exact location.
 Likewise, what are people's preferences and tastes.
 ## Source:
 from Kaggle website: https://www.kaggle.com/fahd09/riyadh-restaurants-20k
 ## Size of Data:
-- Number of rows: 19361
+- Number of rows: 17276
 - Number of columns: 11
 ## Columns description:
 Each row is a place(restaurant/cafe).
 Columns are as follows: